Swastika (film)

 Swastika is a 1973 British documentary film by Philippe Mora.
-It was shown at that year's Cannes Film Festival which nearly caused a riot.
+Its screening at that year's Cannes Film Festival nearly caused a riot.

 Summary

-A study of Nazism and the private lives of Adolf Hitler and his wife Eva Braun through newsreel clips, pre-war propaganda, documentary material and even Eva's color home movies.
+A study of Nazism and the private lives of Adolf Hitler and his wife Eva Braun through newsreel clips, pre-war propaganda, documentary material and even Braun's color home movies.

 Home media

-It was released by Kino Lorber on DVD on June 16, 2012.
+It was released by Kino Lorber on DVD on 16 June 2012.
+The cut most actively available runs 95 minutes, eighteen minutes shorter than its original version.